mbheinen/bpa-ipf-tsp/README.md

 Generate a table of values showing the loading of various branches under the condition of a specified outage for various cases.
-For each case, the "Summary of bus and line problems for each outage" report in the corresponding *.pfo file is scanned for the loading, percent of rating, and rating type for each branch-outage pair.
-One input file contains a list of *.pfo file path names.
+For each case, the "Summary of bus and line problems for each outage" report in the corresponding .pfo file is scanned for the loading, percent of rating, and rating type for each branch-outage pair.
+One input file contains a list of .pfo file path names.
 A second input file contains a list of outages and branch-outage pairs.
-Where branch-outage pair is specified, data is collected from each *.pfo file for that pair.
+Where branch-outage pair is specified, data is collected from each .pfo file for that pair.
 Where only an outage is specified, all of the overloaded branches for that outage are reported.
 Data fields in the output report table are character delimited to ease importing to MS Excel or DECwrite.

-## Input requirements:
+### Input requirements:
-    Powerflow (IPFBAT) output report (`.pfo`) files.
+    Powerflow (`ipfbat`) output report (`.pfo`) files.
     Text file containing a list of *.pfo file path names, 'pfo file list'.
     Text file containing overloaded and outaged branchs, 'outages  list'.
     Prompts user for file names and ouput options.
 Defaults in brackets [].